NineKama/locale-emulator-go/README.md

 Licensed under the [MIT License](LICENSE).
 Author attribution is recorded in [AUTHORS.md](AUTHORS.md); dependencies retain their own licenses and notices.

+Portable releases include generated third-party license texts.
+See [Third-party notices](THIRD-PARTY.md) for their scope and update procedure.

 For automated Windows ZIP releases, see [Automated ZIP releases](docs/PUBLISHING.md#automated-zip-releases).